Praneeth1136/QR-GENERATOR/README.md

 ---

 ## 🚀 Features
-- Generate QR codes from text or links
+- Generate QR codes from text orr links
 - Clean and minimal UI
 - Error shake effect when input is empty
 - Smooth animations for showing the QR image